andrew/ultimate-awesome/README.md

 - [models](https://github.com/mlpapers/models) - Awesome papers on Machine Learning and Statistical Models.
 - [awesome-micro-frontends](https://github.com/mpankajarun/awesome-micro-frontends) - A list of resources for micro-frontends.
 - [awesome-list-cryptocurrency](https://github.com/mr-rigden/awesome-list-cryptocurrency) - His is a collection of the most awesome* links about cryptocurrency on the internet. .
+- [awesome-agent-sandboxes](https://github.com/msyvr/awesome-agent-sandboxes) - ~~~Intermittent updates only, as of 2026.05~~~ A comprehensive list of sandboxing options for AI agents.
+Also, a detailed sandboxing guide and dedicated analysis of AI safety research specific concerns and solutions.
 - [awesome-gitea](https://github.com/mygit123hotmail/awesome-gitea) - A curated list of awesome projects related to Gitea.
 - [awesome-data-activation](https://github.com/nagstler/awesome-data-activation) - A curated list of awesome Data Activation resources, libraries, tools and applications.
 - [awesome-awesome](https://github.com/namho102/awesome-awesome) - My curated list of awesome lists.